arthip02/arthip02.github.io/README.md

 Use Live Server to run the site locally:

-Make sure the Live Server extension (by Ritwick Dey) is installed in VS Code.
+Make sure the Live Server extension is installed in VS Code.

 Right-click on the index.html file in the Explorer pane.

-Click “Open with Live Server” (as shown in the screenshot).
+Click “Open with Live Server”